-Converting to non-copper hull paint is the foundation of the Port’s Copper Reduction Program.
+Converting to non-copper hull paint is foundational to the Port’s Copper Reduction Program.
 Reducing the use of copper hull paint - a major source of copper pollution in marina basins - will help improve water quality.
-In general, finding good information about this eco-friendly paint can be challenging, because information is limited.

 The Port is helping to spread awareness of non-copper alternatives by funding research projects, testing non-copper hull paints in San Diego Bay, and developing outreach materials and tools.